MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/install.md

 # Install the SAP Procurement template

-This article provides links to the SAP Procurement solution files and provides the steps to manually import them into your environment according to your organization's requirements.
+This article provides links to the SAP Procurement solution files and gives the steps to manually import them into a developer environment you prepared for them.

 ## Download the solution files